 Carter’s newspaper peppered its editorial pages with snippets that reminded readers that smoke means bigger payrolls.
 “The pay roll a mile long means prosperity miles wide.”

 But if you and I could travel back in time to the Fort Worth of 1911, we’d probably think that Fort Worth already had plenty of smoke.

 For starters, the city was served by eleven railroads.
 This time table is from the day the Board of Trade announced its “We’re for smoke” campaign.
 Dozens of passenger trains—pulled by steam locomotives—passed through town each day on tracks in all parts of town.
 Those trains arrived and departed at two stations located only five blocks apart downtown.
 Thus, the air quality downtown was especially affected by smoke.
 A fine layer of coal soot covered surfaces like the crepe of mourning.
 Not to mention the smell of smoke and oil and the bellowing and whistling of locomotives and clattering of rail cars.

 But to people of 1911 such assaults on the senses were all they had known since 1876.
 Such assaults were accepted as a necessary part of the steam-driven industrial age.

-Today, a century after the “We’re for smoke” campaign, with hindsight and our knowledge of the effects of air pollution on individuals and on the planet, it’s easy to roll our eyes and wonder, “What were they thinking?”
+Today, 110 years after the “We’re for smoke” campaign, with hindsight and our knowledge of the effects of air pollution on individuals and on the planet, it’s easy to roll our eyes and wonder, “What were they thinking?”

 But air pollution was not considered to be a problem in 1911.
 A search of Newspapers.com archives for the phrase “air pollution” returns only ten articles in the United States in 1911.
 The phrase appears in Fort Worth newspapers just once between 1900 and 1920.